 Soaking legumes reduces oligosaccharides and other antinutrients by up to 67%, which will reduce the gas they cause you.
 Note that canned legumes are not soaked, so you’ll have to buy dry legumes and soak them yourself.

 Legumes are every vegan’s main source of protein.

 Here’s how much protein you get in a cup of a variety of cooked legumes:

 Excluding soybeans, which most people don’t eat directly (rather in tofu form), lentils are better than every other type of bean when it comes to protein.

-Considering you might eat 3-4 cups of legumes, that could be an extra 15-20 grams of protein, which is nothing to sneeze at.
+Considering you might eat 3-4 cups of legumes on some days, that could be an extra 15-20 grams of protein, which is nothing to sneeze at.

 The amino acid profile for beans and lentils are quite similar for the most part.
 Soybeans have the most balanced profile, but again, aren’t a common bean in most recipes.

 Soybeans are by far the best when it comes to protein content and amino acid profile.
 But, lentils have more protein than other types of bean by a small, but significant amount.

 All legumes are fairly nutritious, and just a few cups can exceed the recommended daily value for many nutrients.

 Take a look at this comparison table for the main types of legumes: